-I have written details Essay On A Visit To A Historical Place Mohenjo Daro: Last week, me and my class along with my teachers made a visit to the historical place Mohenjo Daro.
-We took permission from my parents and finally made our destination to Mohenjo Daro.
-I reached school at 7:00 am and was very excited to see my friends and teachers.
-It was a bright sunny day.
-We sat on the bus and made our headway to Mohenjo Daro.
+I have written Essay On A Visit To A Historical Place Mohenjo Daro: Last week, I and my class along with my teachers made a visit to the historical place Mohenjo Daro.
+We took permission from our parents and finally made our destination to Mohenjo Daro.
+I reached school at 7:00 am and was very excited to see my friends and teachers wearing formal dresses.
+It was a bright sunny morning.
+We sat on the bus and made our headway towards our destination.
 While on the bus, we had some drinks and snacks because we were feeling quite hungry.
-Finally, we reached Mohenjo Daro.
+Making fun on the bus we finally reached the Mohenjo Daro after 10 hours traveling.
+Because it was evening, so firstly our teachers take us to a hotel for rest and night stay so that we could freshly see the point where we have come from Lahore.
+As per the plan, we wake up early in the morning and sit into the buss with manners and athics.
 It was the most ancient site and surprised to see such an old and ancient site in my country.
 We thoroughly visited this site and our teachers elaborated and explained each and every detailing about this site.
-Many objects were placed in this site, we saw that dancing girl, preist king, pashupati seal and that ancient necklace.
+Many objects were placed in this site, we saw that dancing girl, the priest-king, Pashupati seal and that ancient necklace.
 We also took pictures along with those objects.

 Facts About The Name of Mohenjo-Daro: